ajschumacher/ajschumacher.github.io/20200912-what_should_be_in_your_regression/index.md

 If you're fitting a model in the hopes of better understanding the effect of _x_ on _y_, then including another predictor variable _z_ could be necessary, or could be harmful.
+Determining which depends on identifying how the variables are causally related.

  * [Simple direct causation](#direct)
  * [Mediated causation](#mediated)